oomek/attractplus/Layouts.md

 **Notes**

 Windows caches compiled shaders for future recall, and since every change results in a new file this cache will continue to grow over time.
-When it reaches a limit (`2GB` by default - *thousands* of files) new shaders will not be cached, causing slowdowns in your Layout.
+When it reaches a limit (`2GB` by default, ie: *thousands* of files) new shaders will not be cached, causing slowdowns in your Layout.

-Simply close the program and delete the contents of the cache folders.
+To clear this cache close the program and delete the contents of the cache folders.

 - AMD: `C:\Users\<name>\AppData\Local\AMD\GLCache\`
 - nVidia: `C:\Users\<name>\AppData\Local\NVIDIA\GLCache\`